vishruti1045/MediAlly_AI_22IT087/README.md

 🔹 Step 5: ICD-10 Code Mapping

 Each predicted disease is mapped to its corresponding ICD-10 code, making it easy for users to understand and communicate with healthcare professionals.

+✅ Overall Accuracy: ~85% on test data.

+✅ Precision & Recall: Optimized for high recall to avoid missing serious conditions.

+✅ False Negatives: Minimized to prevent misclassification of severe conditions.